randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 - **`#how-to-rands`:** Not sure which channel is the best place for your question or post?
 Ask for directions here.
 - **`#rands-*`:** Channels with the `rands-` prefix are related to operating and participating in RLS, such as `#rands-admins`, `#rands-slack-culture`, and `#rands-slack-rules`.
+- **`#daily-ftw`:** This is where we celebrate our wins, and it's a great channel to get started in!
+Post your own wins so we can cheer you on, and join the conversations on other people's posts!
 - **`#help-and-advice`:** If there's not a more specific channel that's relevant to your question, you can always ask in this channel.
 - **`#anonymous-help-and-advice`:** For various reasons, there are times where someone may not feel comfortable asking for advice publicly in RLS.
 This channel was created to support those times and allow members to create an anonymous top-level post using a channel workflow.
 The donwside is that it can remove the ability to have deeper discussions, since the original poster cannot respond anonymously in threads to participate.
 - **`#lobby-*`:** Lobby channels are public channels that enable members to request admission to private channels, which would otherwise be undiscoverable.
 Right now only two exist, `#lobby-adoption` and `#lobby-non-binary-and-women`, and you can see past discussions about the implementation and use of `#lobby-*` channels in `#rands-slack-culture`.
-- **`#daily-ftw`:** This is where we celebrate our wins, and it's a great channel to get started in!
-Post your own wins so we can cheer you on, and join the conversations on other people's posts!

 ## Discovering New Channels

-Here are some channels you can join that are good for helping you discover other channels (plus some of these are just nice channels to be in!):
+Here are some channels to join that are good for helping you discover other channels (plus some of these are just nice channels to be in!):

 - `#rands-slack-gratitude`
 - `#dancing-penguin`